SarthakBhatt22601/food-delivery-de-pipeline/README.md

 ## Outcome

-This project demonstrates an end-to-end modern data engineering workflow from cloud-based data ingestion to transformation, orchestration, and analytics-ready data models.
+The project demonstrates an end-to-end modern data engineering workflow, from cloud-based source ingestion through transformation and orchestration to analytics-ready data models.
+It also provides hands-on experience with dbt and Apache Airflow while building on existing knowledge of SQL, Snowflake, AWS S3, Python, and ETL workflows.